Ann Arbor, Michigan

 Lush and Vibrant, Ann Arbor Boasts Outstanding Cultural Amenities, Lively Sporting Events, Excellent Medical Facilities and Safe Neighborhoods

-The cost of living is 18% above the national average.
+The cost of living is 13% above the national average.
 A whopping 72% of residents hold at least a four college degree, and politics tilt decidedly to the left.
-The city is racially diverse, and the crime rate is below the national average.
-Ann Arbor has grown by 3% within the last decade.
+The crime rate is below the national average.
+Ann Arbor has grown 3% within the last decade.

-The median home price is $375,000.
-The center of town has homes from the 19th century, while further out, brick ranch ramblers, raised ramblers, bungalows, cottages, Craftmans, traditionals and Cape Cods populate tidy neighborhoods with mature landscaping.
+The median home price is $458,000, reflecting an 11% increase since last year.
+The center of town has homes from the 19th century, while farther out, brick ranch ramblers, raised ramblers, bungalows, cottages, Craftmans, traditionals and Cape Cods populate tidy neighborhoods with mature landscaping.
 Residences on the perimeter of campus are mostly student-occupied.

 The city sits along the Huron River in southeastern Michigan and is surrounded by hills and valleys.
 One of the most densely forested metropolises in the U.S., Ann Arbor has 50,000 trees and nearly 150 public parks.